Alamar Biosciences partners with Abcam to drive understanding of the human proteome

 FREMONT, Calif. and CAMBRIDGE, England, Jan.
-4, 2022 /PRNewswire/ -- Alamar Biosciences (Alamar), a platform company focused on transforming the field of proteomics to enable the early detection of cancer and other diseases, and Abcam (AIM: ABC) (NASDAQ: ABCM), a global innovator in life sciences research tools, today announced a strategic partnership to further understanding of the human proteome.
+4, 2022 /PRNewswire/ -- Alamar Biosciences (Alamar), a platform company focused on transforming the field of proteomics to enable the early detection of cancer and other diseases, and Abcam, a global innovator in life sciences research tools, today announced a strategic partnership to further understanding of the human proteome.

 The field of proteomic analysis is in the spotlight.
 Its advance not only enhances the understanding of fundamental biology, but also sheds light on the status of human health and disease.
 A deeper understanding of the proteome is set to play a crucial role in enabling the next wave of innovations in research, diagnostics and therapeutics.
 Powering this effort requires new technology platforms that are able to address the two essential goals in proteomic analysis, namely the ability to go as deeply as possible to detect very low abundance proteins and the ability to profile thousands of proteins in a single sample.